Earth photo at night, City Lights of Europe

 Administrative Burden Low High due to multiple filings and local formalities

-Why U.S. Companies Should Consider the UP
+Why U.S. Companies Should Consider a Unitary European Patent

 Central Enforcement: The Unified Patent Court provides an opportunity to enforce patent rights across all UP countries through a single action, rather than coordinating litigation in multiple national courts.